John Spink – Chief Executive Officer

 Sharlene Terry – Midwife

-Sharlene has lived on the Sunshine Coast for most of her life and is a Registered Nurse/Midwife and a member of the Australian Counselling Association.
-She is passionate about empowering women to make informed choices in their birthing experience.
+Sharlene has lived on the Sunshine Coast for most of her life and is a Registered Nurse/Midwife who is passionate about empowering women to make informed choices in their birthing experience.
 Nanna Bill’s Mum’s and Bub’s Program enables Sharlene to spend more time with expecting mothers, new mum’s and their families to provide them with individual support in the ante-natal and post-natal period.